o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 The values that are associated with the json array underneath the "/O3DE/AzFramework/MyArray" key are from the merger of the "streamer.setreg" file has been updated with the values of the "streamer.editor.setreg" file

-Here are the functions available on the Settings registry for merging json data Merge API: [https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Settings/SettingsRegistry.h#L311-L375](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Settings/SettingsRegistry.h#L311-L375)
+The merge API for the Settings Registry is linked at: [Settings Registry Merge API](https://github.com/o3de/o3de/blob/02846cf44347cbf4fae0faacc4a2ba74284908ff/Code/Framework/AzCore/AzCore/Settings/SettingsRegistry.h#L311-L375)

-Merging a folder of containing .setreg/setregpatch files into the settings registry is more involved than directly merging a specific .setreg/.setregpatch file or merging a json document.
-It involves supplying a list of tags known as "Specializations" to the Settings Registry which will be explained in the next section
+Merging a specific .setreg/.setregpatch file or merging a json document requires only specifying the file name or json content.
+Merging a folder of containing .setreg/setregpatch files requires the not only the folder name, but also specifying a list of tags known as "Specializations" to the Merge API which will be explained in a later section.

 ### [Merging settings registry files within both the executable directory and the asset cache root directory](#merging-settings-registry-files-within-both-the-executable-directory-and-the-asset-cache-root-directory)